Facts-And-Fakes/HealthFacts/index.md

 In early 2020, WHO reported an ‘infodemic’ surrounding the coronavirus that makes it difficult for people to find reliable guidance and take the appropriate measures.

-## Facts and Fakes
+## HealthFacts

 As the world responds to the COVID-19 pandemic, we face the challenge of an overabundance of information related to the virus.
 Some of this information may be false and potentially harmful.
-Facts and Fakes is a resource to counter this.
+HealthFacts is a resource to counter this.

 Objectives:
 -	To ensure that the public has a fast, effective and reliable way to check the truth in any health-related “fact”.